11 Kitchen Renovation Mistakes to Avoid

 You have to make the decisions.

-If you don't know what you're looking for before you start, that's OK.
+If you don't know what you're looking for before you start your project, that's OK.

-In a previous article, I talked about renovating and then moving after the birth of my daughter.
+In a previous article, I talked about renovating and moving after my daughter's birth.

 I placed the kitchen in the basement because I wanted direct access to parking for bundles and unloading Sophie without walking to another floor.